luismsgomes/qtlm/doc/ReadMe.md

       translate <src> <trg>
             Translates text from STDIN (expects one sentence per line) and writes translations to STDOUT.
+            If environment variable $save_trees is set, then trees are saved into the directory specified by the variable.

       help
             Shows this help.